securesign/ssc-hub/docs/compliance/FIPs.md

 FIPS is a set of publicly announced security standards developed by NIST to ensure the protection and interoperability of information systems.
 Originally designed for federal agencies, FIPS has become a widely recognized benchmark for data security.

-Among the most well-known standards is **FIPS 140-2**, which specifies the security requirements for cryptographic modules.
+Among the most well-known standards is **<a href="https://csrc.nist.gov/pubs/fips/140-2/upd2/final" rel="nofollow" target="_blank">FIPS 140-2</a>**, which specifies the security requirements for cryptographic modules.
 Organizations seeking FIPS compliance must meet rigorous requirements for encryption, authentication, and access control.
 Compliance ensures that organizations use cryptographic implementations that meet strict security specifications.

-Beyond improving security, FIPS promotes system interoperability.
+Beyond improving security, FIPS promotes system <b>interoperability</b>.
 By following standardized security protocols, organizations can reduce vulnerabilities caused by inconsistent security implementations.
 This is particularly critical for government agencies and enterprises that rely on multiple vendors and technologies.

 ## Benefits of implementing FIPS